You have the power to choose.

 The second dry cleaner picked up and delivered.
 He was a smiling, supremely fit bloke who ran up office stairs three at a time.

-But when his machine turned Maya’s buttons a different colour to her coat and she politely raised it with him, he turned very nasty.
+However, when his machine turned Maya’s buttons a different colour to her coat and she politely raised it with him, he turned very nasty.
 He dyed the coat another colour, then returned it with no buttons at all!

 The third dry cleaner was cripplingly expensive.